cjschen/homepage/Caching in Selenium.md

 #### That Spinner

-First of all, checking for the spinner extremely inefficient
+First of all, checking for the spinner extremely inefficient.

 Taking a closer look at the `elementExists` function, was a wrapper around a `waitForElement`, with multiple long waits and retries.